Nelson-Guerra-Tech/andromeda-management/README.md

 <!-- PROJECT LOGO -->
 <br />
 <p align="center">
-  <h1 align="center">React Wordle Clone ✨</h1>
+  <h1 align="center">Developer Project Management App ✨</h1>

   <p align="center">
-    It is a Wordle game clone, made with React.
-The goal of this project is to practice basic React fundamentals using useEffect, useState, and creating custom hooks.
-The game uses random words API and axios to fetch data.
+    It is a React application for developers to manage project with groups or a team.
+The app uses Firebase as a backend for user authentication. .
+The user can add a project, comment on projects, mark project as complete, and see users online/offline.
 Site URL / Demo:
     <a href="https://react-wordle-updated-clone.netlify.app/">https://react-wordle-updated-clone.netlify.app/</a>
     <br />
     <br />